ankane/ahoy/README.md

 For Android, check out [Ahoy Android](https://github.com/instacart/ahoy-android).
 For other platforms, see the [API spec](#api-spec).

-For AMP, track an event with: [master]
+For AMP, track an event with:

 ```erb
 <%= amp_event "My third event", language: "AMP" %>